 150 years ago on the 2nd Nov, a group of female medical students became the first to matriculate at a British University.
 They later become known as the Edinburgh Seven.
 However with further research I discovered that Margaret Anne Bulkley, changing their name and appearance to James Miranda Barry, gained a MD at Edinburgh University in 1812.

-The majority of the paintings were from my story Doctresses:The Book of Skulls, exploring an alternative Edinburgh in 1873, where a medical student and her lecturer use early forensics to help the police to catch a killer phrenologist.
+The majority of the paintings were from my story Doctresses:The Book of Skulls, set in an alternative 1870s Edinburgh, where a mixed race orphan medical student and her gender bending lecturer help the police to catch a killer.

 There were portrait interviews with my niece and prospective medical student Kate Gordon, current medical student Sarah Wordie,in her fourth year at Edinburgh University and intends to become a surgeon, kidney transplant recipient David Lindsay, on his experience of overcoming kidney disease and my mother Joan Hutchison's notes on spine fusion.